-When it comes to our children, strong commitment and love isn't negotiable.
+When it comes to our children, strong commitment and love aren't negotiable.
 Unfortunately, not all parents honour this duty, specifically their legal duty to maintain the well-being of their children.
 Considering this, the child maintenance system ensures that all parents honour their duty to maintain their children.